hashicorp/terraform/website/docs/language/values/variables.html.md

 }
 ```

-Using this variable throughout your configuration will obfuscate the value from display in `plan` or `apply` output:
+Any expressions whose result depends on the sensitive variable will be treated
+as sensitive themselves, and so in the above example the two arguments of
+`resource "some_resource" "a"` will also be hidden in the plan output:

 ```
 Terraform will perform the following actions: